Be part of history. Support the future of concrete canoe.

 Cal Poly Steel Bridge is a competition team consisting of undergraduate students within the Department of Civil and Environmental Engineering.
 Every year team members work together to plan, design, fabricate and construct a one-tenth scale model steel bridge to compete at the Pacific Southwest Conference and the National Student Steel Bridge Competition in the Spring.
 This project incorporates technical knowledge with hands-on experience consistent with Cal Poly's "Learn By Doing" motto.

-The Society of Environmental Engineers (SENVE) provides Cal Poly students with social, academic, and professional resources.
-Club members have opportunities to network with industries, professors, and other students through field trips, community service, and guest speakers.
-SENVE is also a student chapter of the Air and Waste Management Association.
+The Society of Environmental Engineers (SENVE) provides students with social, academic, and professional resources.
+Club members have opportunities to network with industry speakers at every meeting and meet other students through social activities like camping and banquets.
+Throughout the year, SENVE hosts professional networking events, and does community service and outreach.
+SENVE is associated with 3 different design competition teams which students can get involved in for credit, and is also a student chapter of the Air and Waste Management Association.

 Engineers Without Borders Cal Poly is a non-profit, student-driven organization established to support community-driven development programs worldwide through partnerships that design and implement sustainable engineering projects while cultivating transformative experiences that enrich global perspectives and create responsible leaders.
 EWB Cal Poly currently partners with communities in Fiji, Thailand, Nicaragua, Malawi, and the local SLO area.